grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/selecting-ui-elements.md

 page.getByText('URL').click();
 ```

 There are many ways to scope selectors.
-You can wrap the component in a div with an `data-testid` and use the id when accessing the element.
+You can wrap the component in a div with an `data-testid` and use the ID when accessing the element.

 ```ts
 page.getByTestId('plugin-url-wrapper').getByText('URL').click();